New evidence for the rapidity evolution in Mueller-Navelet dijet production: BFKL, Sudakov, and RG-invariance: Introduction

-Many different hard processes were proposed to probe the BFKL dynamics at colliders, see~\cite{Hentschinski:22} for an overview.
-One of the most popular is the inclusive production of a pair of jets with large transverse momenta $|{\bf p}_{T1,2}| \gg \Lambda_{\rm QCD}$ and large invariant mass $M^2_{1 2}\gg |{\bf p}_{T 1}||{\bf p}_{T 2}|$ widely separated in the rapidity $Y \sim \ln \left( M_{1 2}^2 / ( |{\bf p}_{T 1}| |{\bf p}_{T 2}| ) \right)$, as suggested by Mueller and Navelet (MN)~\cite{MN:87}.
-Several comprehensive studies of the MN dijet production were performed using the hybrid approach of conventional collinear factorization (CF) together with the BFKL resummation in hard scattering coefficient (HSC), see Refs.~\cite{Andersen:2001,SabioVera:07,Szymanowski:10,Szymanowski:13,Szymanowski:14,Szymanowski:15,Szymanowski:16,Papa:13,Papa:14,Papa:15,Papa:22,Kim:23} and references therein.
-However, there exist well-known difficulties with such hybrid approach associated with the appearance of large logarithmic corrections to impact-factors (IFs) that need to be resummed for a complete description of the MN dijet production.
+Although the small-$x$ physics belongs among the main topics of the EIC physics program~\cite{AbdulKhalek:2021gbh}, robust phenomenological evidence for the BFKL dynamics remains elusive despite sustained efforts by the community.
+Many different hard processes have been proposed to probe the BFKL dynamics at colliders~\cite{Hentschinski:22}.
+One of the most popular of them is the inclusive production of a pair of jets with large transverse momenta $|{\bf p}_{\perp 1, 2}| \gg \Lambda$ and invariant mass $M^2_{1 2} \gg |{\bf p}_{\perp 1}||{\bf p}_{\perp 2}|$, such that the rapidity separation $Y \propto \ln M_{1 2}^2 / ( |{\bf p}_{\perp 1}| |{\bf p}_{\perp 2}| )$ is large: $Y \gtrsim 1/ \als$ and higher-order corrections $\propto \als^k Y^k$ have to be resummed, as suggested by Mueller and Navelet (MN)~\cite{MN:87}.

-The high-energy factorization (HEF) formalism~\cite{HEF1,HEF2,HEF3} was first introduced as a resummation tool for high-order QCD corrections enhanced by logarithms of partonic center-of-mass energy $\ln \left( \hat{s} / \mu^2 \right)$ within CF. Later, the parton Reggeization approach (PRA)~\cite{PRA1,PRA2,PRA3} was suggested to define the HEF HSC with off-shell initial states in a gauge-invariant way using high-energy QCD effective field theory (EFT) formulated by L.N.~Lipatov~\cite{EFT1} and to include the resummation of Sudakov logarithms $\ln \left( {\bf q}_T^2/\mu^2 \right)$ in the unintegrated PDF (UPDF)~\cite{MN:21}.
-Feynman rules of the EFT were derived in Ref.~\cite{EFT3}.
-The scheme of the NLO HEF calculations has recently been proposed~\cite{HN:25}.
-In this Letter, we will demonstrate that quite a few problems that arise when using the CF to produce MN dijet can be resolved using the HEF instead.
+Many comprehensive studies of the MN dijet production were performed using a hybrid approach of collinear factorization (CF) with the BFKL-resummed hard scattering coefficient (HSC)~\cite{DelDuca:93,Stirling:94,Andersen:01,SabioVera:07,Szymanowski:10,Szymanowski:13,Szymanowski:14,Szymanowski:15,Szymanowski:16,Papa:13,Papa:14,Papa:15,Papa:22,Kim:23,Baldenegro:2024ndr}.
+However, there are well-known difficulties with such hybrid approach associated with the appearance of large logarithmic corrections of the type $\als \ln^2 {\bf l}_\perp^2 / {\bf p}_\perp^2$ to the NLO impact-factors (IFs)~\cite{Szymanowski:10,Papa:13}, spoiling the convergence of perturbation series; the problem of these double logs is particularly important~\cite{Szymanowski:16,Altinoluk:2023hfz}.
+Moreover, a lot of studies exploit the NLL Green's function, arising from the treatment of the NLO kernel being expanded over the eigenfunctions of the LO one, thus violating renormalization group (RG) invariance.